Bigc7292/eva_eva/GOOGLE_CALENDAR_SETUP.md

 1. Check that all environment variables are correctly set
 2. Ensure the Google Calendar API is enabled in your Google Cloud Console
-3. Verify that the redirect URI is correctly configured
+3. Verify that the redirect URI is correctly configured in both:
+   - Your Google Cloud Console OAuth credentials
+   - Your application's environment variables
+4. When using ngrok, make sure to:
+   - Update the redirect URI in your Google Cloud Console to include the ngrok URL
+   - Update the GOOGLE_REDIRECT_URI in your .env file
+   - Restart your application after making these changes
-4. Check the browser console for any error messages
+5. Check the browser console for any error messages
-5. Make sure your application is running on the correct port (3004)
+6. Make sure your application is running on the correct port (3004)

 ## Additional Resources